 When she is just five years old, the little Tina found her mother dead from a heart attack in the bathtub.
 Her father - no one knows why - hides the incident from her, while she knows the truth only many years later.
-This fact will mark much of her troubled existence - she will also devote himself to vodoo and spiritism in the vain hope of communicating with the deceased.
+This fact will mark much of her troubled existence - she will also devote herself to vodoo and spiritism in the vain hope of communicating with the parent deceased.

 She also took part in L’alibi (1969) where she lost her head for Vittorio Gassman, who, also because of her, left with the French actress Juliette Maynel, known in 64 and mother of his son Alessandro.

 Revolutionary and unconventional, in 1971 she was one of the 343 women who risked being arrested, signing "le manifeste des 343" in France, declaring that they had an abortion and requesting the decriminalization of the crime.
 In 1972 she separe from Pardo, after leaving him, to go alone on vacation to Bali.

 Thanks to her important surname, she is however called to act by important directors, always remaining on the wave of success (Fatti di gente per bene - 1974 by Bolognini, Il Casanova di Federico Fellini - 1976 by Fellini, Nina - 1976 by Vincente Minnelli, Cadaveri eccellenti - 1976 by Francesco Rosi).

 She also appears on the well-known monthly "Playboy" (USA) (July 1969), "Playboy" (Italy, January 77) and "Playmen" (n.11 of November 70 with central page and on the cover in n.
 9 of September 1976).

 The years of her maximum splendor as a woman and actress are undoubtedly between 69 and 75, in which she abandoned the plump forms and assumed those of a model.